The

 the entire stolen jar affair.
 He represents the internal security division

-of the United Kingdom Atomic Energy Commission.
-Elliot dismisses Royston’s
+of the United Kingdom Atomic Energy Commission and Director Elliot thinks

-claims about the material in the jar losing its radioactivity overnight,
+Elliot dismisses Royston’s claims about the material in the jar

 McGill